j1bb1e/usf-cse-resources/studyguides/CDA3103_review1.md

 >
 >$137_{10} = 10001001_2 = 0000000010001001_2 \checkmark$

-- Overflow is when final carry is 1
+- Overflow is when final carry is 1 and number "wraps around" to a different sign
-    - May cause numbers to "wrap around" to a different sign
+    - Provides incorrect numerical result
-- Addition without overflow is the same between representations
+- Addition without final carry is the same between representations
     - Going from right-to-left, add each bit according to the table below

 | # of 1's  | 0 | 1 | 2 | 3 |